Raj725/Raj725.github.io/content/posts/graph-databases/graph-query-languages-cypher-vs-gremlin.md

 One key difference between Cypher and Gremlin is the way they handle graph traversals.

-In Cypher, graph traversals are expressed using patterns and clauses, such as `<strong>MATCH</strong>` and `<strong>WHERE</strong>`, which specify the nodes and relationships that we want to retrieve or modify.
+In Cypher, graph traversals are expressed using patterns and clauses, such as `MATCH` and `WHERE`, which specify the nodes and relationships that we want to retrieve or modify.

 In Gremlin, graph traversals are expressed using a series of steps that specify the paths we want to follow through the graph.